|Directions, Parking and Accommodations|

-You will receive an admissions decision approximately 4-6 weeks after your application is complete.
+The timing for your admission decision will depend on which round you submitted your complete application.
 You will always receive a letter by mail with your admission decision.
-Admissions decisions cannot be given over the phone.
+Admission decisions cannot be given over the phone.

 - What is the admission profile on the recent class enrolled?

 ||Middle 80% GMAT Score Range

 ||Middle 80% GRE Quantitative Score Range

 ||Middle 80% GRE Verbal Score Range

 ||156-163* (average 160)